xFN10x/bedrockR/README.md

 ## Why?

-Minecraft bedrock Addons are experimental, and very hard to create compared to Java mods.
-With this tool, you will be able to create addons, that fully showcase MCPEs addon capibilitys, and unlike other tools, like MCreator, This will be updated along side Minecraft, and it will let you *live* test your mods, using Minecrafts built-in tools.
+Minecraft Bedrock Addons are experimental and very hard to create compared to Java mods.
+With this tool, you will be able to create addons that fully showcase MCPE's addon capabilities, and unlike other tools, such as MCreator, this will be updated alongside Minecraft, and it will let you *live* test your mods, using Minecraft's built-in tools.

 **FOR A TUTORIAL, READ WIKI**